connorferster/forallpeople/README.md

 ## Installing

+You can install using pip:

 `pip install forallpeople`

 ## Basic usage

-You can install `forallpeople` using pip:
+The most basic use is just to import the library:

 `import forallpeople as si`

 This will import the `Physical` class.
 It is the primary class in the module and is used to describe all physical quantities.
 `Physical` instances are **immutable**.

-Upon import, the SI base units are instantiated and are available in the namespace as variables:
+Upon import, the SI base units are instantiated and are available in the namespace as the following variables:

 * `si.m` - meter
 * `si.kg` - kilogram